Kyrgyzstan on edge of chaos after opposition storms government buildings

 President Sooronbai Jeenbekov called for calm and ordered security forces not to open fire on protesters after unrest in which one person had been killed and 686 wounded by Tuesday afternoon, according to the health ministry.

-Officials said Sunday’s parliamentary election, which protesters condemned as illegitimate, would be rerun, while opposition figures took charge of the key posts of prime minister and parliament speaker.
+Officials said Sunday’s parliamentary election, which protesters condemned as illegitimate, would be rerun, while the opposition took charge of the key post of parliament speaker.

-Shop owners in the capital Bishkek, fearing looting, installed metal shields to try to protect their doors and windows from marauders.
+Shop owners in the capital Bishkek, fearing looting, installed metal shields against marauders.

 Kyrgyzstan, which borders China, has long been a platform for geopolitical competition between Moscow, Washington and Beijing.
 It houses a Russian military base and its leaders and main opposition groups have traditionally backed close ties with Russia.